Florida exam calculator

 Florida rates, exam context, and where the rules come from.

 This calculator is built for exam prep, but the rates come from Florida tax rules.
 Use the Department of Revenue for tax guidance, Florida Statutes for the legal text, and DBPR for exam candidate materials.
-Reviewed May 2026.
+Reviewed June 24, 2026.

 What is the Florida documentary stamp tax rate on a deed?+

 In most Florida counties, deed documentary stamp tax is $0.70 per $100 or portion of $100 of consideration.
-Miami-Dade uses $0.60 per $100 for single-family dwelling transfers.
-Miami-Dade transfers that are not single-family dwellings can also include a $0.45 surtax, for a total of $1.05 per $100.
+Miami-Dade uses $0.60 per $100 when the document transfers only a single-family dwelling.
+Other Miami-Dade transfers can also include a $0.45 surtax, for a total of $1.05 per $100.

 Does the Florida real estate exam round documentary stamps up?+